 - Newer imaging modalities such as 18F-fluorodeoxyglucose positron emission tomography (18F-FDG PET) and magnetic resonance lymphography are increasingly being used in the diagnosis and monitoring of lymphomas and other conditions involving generalised lymphadenopathies.

 Biopsy is regarded as the diagnostic method of choice.
 It allows an assessment of the architecture of the lymph node as well as histological, immunohistochemical, cytogenetic and molecular investigations.

 - Skin lesions - eg, sebaceous cyst.

-- Neck (see separate article Neck Lumps and Bumps): thyroid tumours, branchial cleft cysts, cystic hygromas, salivary glands, thyroglossal duct cysts (usually in midline)
+- Neck (see the separate Neck Lumps and Bumps article): thyroid tumours, branchial cleft cysts, cystic hygromas, salivary glands, thyroglossal duct cysts (usually in midline).

 The most important aspect of management is the recognition and exclusion of serious disease, which can often mimic trivial self-limiting conditions in the early stages.
 Patients and parents should be advised to seek further advice if lymph node enlargement does not resolve, new enlargements develop, old symptoms persist or new ones appear.

 - Persistence for six weeks or more.

 - Lymph nodes greater than 2 cm in size.

 - Widespread nature.